Miron Billingsley, Vice Chancellor

 The Campus Echo, NCCU’s student newspaper, has established itself as one of the nation’s top HBCU print and online student newspapers, winning numerous first-place awards from the Black College Communication Association.
 The paper has also received top honors from the Society of Professional Journalists and the Associated Collegiate Press Association.
-Former editors and staff writers are now employed at the Durham Herald-Sun, the News and Observer, a New York Times regional newspaper, the Atlanta Journal-Constitution, and the Detroit Free Press, among others.
+Former editors and staff writers are or have been employed by the Durham Herald-Sun, the News and Observer, New York Times regional newspapers, the Atlanta Journal-Constitution and the Detroit Free Press, among others.
 The Campus Echo is published by and for students and participation is open to all students.
 Freedom from censorship is assured by the paper’s constitution and the university administration.
 Production facilities at the Campus Echo have state-of-the-art computers and desktop publishing and graphics software.
-Student photojournalists work with both 35mm and digital cameras.
+Student photojournalists work with 35mm digital cameras.

 The Eagle is the university yearbook.
 It is published by a student staff under the guidance of faculty advisors.
 Membership on the yearbook staffs is open to all students.
 This annual publication is issued near the end of the spring semester and pictorially covers the people and events of the year.

 Ex Umbra is a magazine of the arts that provides a forum for students’ creative expression.